arkency/posts/posts/2017-10-02-could-we-drop-symbols-from-ruby.md

 end
 ```

-Usually you compute the hash as hash of array of all attributes XORed with a big random value to avoid conflicts with that exact array of all attributes.
-In other words we want
+Usually, you compute the hash as hash of array of all attributes XORed with a big random value to avoid conflicts with that exact array of all attributes.
+In other words, we want:

 ```ruby
 Something.new(1).hash != 1.hash